ThomasSojan/KubernetesAdventure/1.BasicApp/Readme.md

-Deployment of basic microservice using yamls of kubernetes component such as deployment, service, configmap
+Deployment of basic microservice using yamls of kubernetes component such as deployment, servic and configmap